 If you invest in our common stock in this offering, your interest will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma as adjusted net tangible book value per share of our common stock after this offering.
 As of December 31, 2009, our pro forma net tangible book value was \$(54.1 million), or \$(1.55) per share of common stock.
 Our pro forma net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of December 31, 2009, after giving effect to the automatic conversion of all outstanding shares of convertible preferred stock into shares of common stock immediately prior to the closing of this offering.
-After giving effect to our sale in this offering of 10,000,000 shares of common stock at the assumed initial public offering price of \$18.00 per share, the midpoint of the range reflected on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2009 would have been approximately \$111.0 million, or \$2.47 per share.
-This represents an immediate increase of net tangible book value of \$4.02 per share to our existing stockholders and an immediate dilution of \$15.53 per share to investors purchasing common stock in this offering.
+After giving effect to our sale in this offering of 10,000,000 shares of common stock at the initial public offering price of \$15.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2009 would have been approximately \$83.1 million, or \$1.85 per share.
+This represents an immediate increase of net tangible book value of \$3.40 per share to our existing stockholders and an immediate dilution of \$13.15 per share to investors purchasing common stock in this offering.
 The following table illustrates this per share dilution: